bertdida/twitter-quote-scraper/README.md

 <br>

 **--service-account** Path to your Google service account's JSON file.
-Follow the [Acquiring and using an API key](https://developers.google.com/sheets/api/guides/authorizing) tutorial if you don't have yet.
+If you have not yet created, [this](https://www.fillup.io/post/read-and-write-google-sheets-from-php/) blog outlines how to get one.

 commands: `google_sheet`